 Bear N Mom Recipes - Cookies - Baby Palmiers

-I have been raving about the French Bakery I recently found that makes palmiers sometimes called elephant ears.
+I have raved about the French Bakery I found that makes palmiers sometimes more commonly known as elephant ears.
 I didn't realize how easy it is to make a smaller version of these until I ran across an article in a magazine.
 I tried the recipe but I didn't have pumpkin pie spice which is supposed to be added to the sugar mixture.
 I just left it out.
 The finished cookie tasted just fine and except for the size of the cookie I couldn't tell the difference in what I buy at the bakery.

 The best part of this recipe is that you don't have to be a French pastry chef to make these.
 You just need to buy puff pastry in the frozen section of your supermarket.
 Puff Pastry comes in packages of 2 sheets.
 Each sheet yields 18 cookies.
 But at $5.49 a box you get 3 dozen cookies out of it and that is the primary ingredient.